RaphaeleL/nvim/README.md

-# NaVim
+# NaaVim

 <b>Useable for </b>
 macOS · Linux · (Windows)

-> **NaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete ide layer for `nvim` and easily customizable. it includes some useful plugins, but not everything the nvim community provides, for example no dap.
+> **NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete ide layer for `nvim` and easily customizable. it includes some useful plugins, but not everything the nvim community provides, for example no dap.

-> Checkout the [Performance Test's](https://github.com/RaphaeleL/nvim/tree/beta#performance) of NaVim Beta
+> Checkout the [Performance Test's](https://github.com/RaphaeleL/nvim/tree/beta#performance) of NaaVim Beta

 ## Installation